 Farber Gravestone Collection (American Antiquarian Society)

-One of the most highly prized photographic archives at the American Antiquarian Society is the photographic archive known to Americanists as the Farber Gravestone Collection.
-Containing more than 13,500 images documenting in great detail the sculpture on more than 9,000 early American grave markers, mostly made prior to 1800, the archive is especially strong for central and southern New England, with selective coverage of Maine, New Hampshire, and Vermont.
-The collection further includes selected images of gravestones from the Middle Atlantic and southeastern United States, the Maritime Provinces of Canada, and Great Britian.
+The Farber Gravestone Collection is one of the most highly prized photographic archives of the AAS.
+It contains more than 13,500 images of the sculpture from more than 9,000 early American grave markers, mostly made prior to 1800.
+The archive is especially rich for central and southern New England, with selective coverage of Maine, New Hampshire, and Vermont.
+The collection further includes selected images of gravestones from the Middle Atlantic and southeastern United States, the Maritime Provinces of Canada, and Great Britain.

-The late Daniel Farber of Worcester, Massachusetts, and his wife, Jessie Lie Farber, were responsible for the largest portion of the collection.
-We are most grateful to the American Antiquarian Society for sharing this wonderful resource through Artstor.
+The late Daniel Farber of Worcester, Massachusetts, and his wife, Jessie Lie Farber, pioneers in the field of American gravestone studies, were responsible for photographing and amassing the largest portion of the collection.